shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Block – When an enemy ability targets another ally creature, trigger this ability
 -   Brawl – When two or more creatures fight, trigger this ability
 -   Dawn – When the battle begins, trigger this ability
--   Deathrattle – When this creature has damage counters equal to its total power, trigger this ability
+-   Deathrattle – When this creature has a damage value equal to its base power, trigger this ability
 -   Dusk – When the battle ends, trigger this ability
 -   Fight – When this creature fights one or more other creatures
 -   Finale – When the battle is resolved, trigger this ability.
 Resolving a battle happens at super slow speed.
 -   Greeting – When another ally creature arrives, trigger this ability
 -   Instigate – When this creature takes the fight action
 -   Intercept – When an enemy ability targets another enemy creature, trigger this ability
--   Retaliate – When this creature gains damage counters, trigger this ability
+-   Retaliate – When this creature’s damage value increases, trigger this ability
 -   Watcher – When another creature arrives (possibly with conditions), trigger this ability

 Ability costs:

--   Rest X – When this ability is activated, this creature gains X exhaust counters
+-   Rest X – When this ability is activated, this creature increases its exhaust value by X
 -   Harvest X – Use X landmarks that you’ve claimed.
 Landmarks renew at the start of each round

 Ability actions:

 -   Cancel [magic genera] – Target activated ability of [magic genera] type doesn’t resolve.
--   Damage X – Target creature gains X damage counters (default 1)
+-   Damage X – Target creature increases its damage value by X (default 1)
 -   Deploy – Move a friendly creature from your army to your current hand
 -   Fear – Return a hostile creature to their hand.
--   Heal X – Target creature loses X damage counters (default 1)
+-   Heal X – Target creature decreases its damage value by X (default 1)
--   Power X – Target creature gains X power counters (default 1)
+-   Power X – Target creature increases its bonus power value by X (default 1)
 -   Scout X – Look at the top X cards from the Landmark deck, choose 1 as the scouted land, put it faceup on top, and put the rest on the bottom in any order
--   Shield X – Target creature gains X shield counters (default 1)
+-   Shield X – Target creature increases its shield value by X (default 1)
--   Stun X – Target creature gains X stun counters (default 1)
+-   Stun X – Target creature increases its stun value by X (default 1)
 -   Temp X – (Complex) Target creature gains X temp bonus power.
 At the end of the moment, remove this temp bonus power
--   Ward X – When an enemy creature targets this creature, it gains X exhaustion counters (default 1)
+-   Ward X – As an additional cost to target this creature, a hostile creature increases its exhaust value by X (default 1)

 Standard: